Lecky admits Dergview up against it - The Ulster Herald

 AT the height of his Irish League playing career Dergview striker Richard Lecky once scored four goals for Portadown in a game against Dungannon Swifts.

-On that particular day the Ports trounced their opponents 9-1 but on Saturday the injury-plagued striker will settle for a one-goal victory – no matter who scores – when the Championship outfit lock horns with Swifts in an all-Tyrone fifth round Tennents Irish Cup tie at Stangmore Park.
+On that particular day the Ports trounced their opponents 9-1 but later today the injury-plagued striker will settle for a one-goal victory – no matter who scores – when the Championship outfit lock horns with Swifts in an all-Tyrone fifth round Tennents Irish Cup tie at Stangmore Park.

 For Richard Clarke’s Dergview, who are curently placed sixth in the Championship, being paired with Swifts away was in many respects the worst possible draw.
 But Lecky believes if his charges turn up on the day they have the capability of springing a major shock.